Our sense of wellbeing is deeply connected to our intestinal health.

 Instead for 40 days, follow a healthy gut bacteria diet and enjoy plenty of fresh vegetables, wholegrains and pulses.
 Also try to eat 3 meals a day without snacking to boost the digestive fire: see more details on how to do this here.

-3. A Well Maintained Gut Flora Can Treat Parasitic Infections, Which Left Unattended Can Lead to Depression
+3) A Well Maintained Gut Flora Can Help Prevent Parasitic Infections, Which Left Unattended Can Lead to Depression

 Poor dietary habits can lead to a weakening of the digestive system.
-In turn this can lead to parasites taking hold.
-Parasitic activity is believed to trigger depression.
+In Ayurveda it is believed that this in turn can lead to parasites taking hold.
+Parasitic activity is also believed to trigger depression.

 Consider Any Parasitic Involvement